Last Updated on 2 months by Sachin G

 # find /home –type f ( For Regular files )

-Here is the –name option took after with file name will fetch exact matches given file name . if we need to search any file which contain passwd anywhere in the etc directory and all sub directory, we will execute below command.
+Here is the –name option that takes after with file name will fetch exact matches given the file name.
+If we need to search for any file that contains passwd anywhere in the etc directory and all subdirectories, we will execute below command.

 #find /etc –name '*passwd*'